Eugeniusz Tkaczyszyn-Dycki

 Eugeniusz Tkaczyszyn-Dycki (born 1962) is a Polish poet.

+Biography

 Born in Wólka Krowicka near Lubaczów, he is an author of nine volumes of poems and some texts for the magazine Kresy.
 He has a sister, Wanda Tkaczyszyn, and a nephew named Matthew Reitmajer living in the US.
 He is a past winner of the Kazimiera Iłłakowiczówna Award, the Barbara Sadowska Award, Polish-German Days of Literature Award, Gdynia Literary Prize and the Paszport Polityki Award.
 Critics from Ha!art magazine published a book about him, Jesień już Panie a ja nie mam domu.
 Czesław Miłosz was among his readers.
 In 2009, he won Poland's top literary prize Nike Award for his book Piosenka o zależnościach i uzależnieniach ("A Song of Dependencies and Addictions").
 In 2020, he became the recipient of the Silesius Poetry Award for lifetime achievements.

 Works

 Poetry

 Each year links to its corresponding "[year] in poetry" article: